M0M0-D3V/Full-Stack-28-03-21/wk3/README.md

 ## Recap

-## :one: on :one: Continue This Week - Mandatory by end of Next week
+## :one: on :one: Continue - Mandatory by end of Next week

 - Sign up on my Calendly - https://calendly.com/mhong-fullstack/15min